Stephen-Abkin-TAMU/ZLP-Scheduler/README.md

 **Why not use heavier algorithms?**
-* Sweep‑line or segment‑tree structures drop the conflict test to `(O(n log n))` but add code complexity.
+* Sweep‑line or segment‑tree structures drop the conflict test to `(O(nlogn))` but add code complexity.
 Runtime optimization is not crucial for this code’s implementation.
 * Exact timetable optimization is NP‑hard and overkill when students mainly want to *see* why sections clash.